 It’s also wise to ask yourself why you’re practising certain things – how will what you’re about to work on bring you closer to your goals?
 If you can’t directly trace how a particular exercise will improve a specific area of your playing then cut it out of your practice regime.

 THE MAIN COURSE

 My preference is to divide my practice time into small ‘chunks’ rather than working on anything for a protracted length of time.
 I find that 15-20 minutes of focused practice interspersed with short (2-3 minute) breaks produces the best results.
-I started this approach after going to a masterclass with viagra 20mg online uk in which he suggested using a similar approach; I almost immediately found that I seemed to be getting more practice done in less time than previously and that I retained more information on a day-to-day basis.
+I started this approach after going to a masterclass with Todd Johnson in which he suggested using a similar approach; I almost immediately found that I seemed to be getting more practice done in less time than previously and that I retained more information on a day-to-day basis.